-Where assets which are eligible for tax are disposed of by an individual, a business partnership or a trust, capital gains tax is chargeable on any resulting gain.
+Where certain assets are disposed of by an individual, a business partnership or a trust, capital gains tax is chargeable on any resulting gain.

 Capital gains tax does not apply to companies.
 Instead, a company will pay corporation tax on any gains they make, although capital gains legislation may come into play in certain circumstances.

-Assets which may prove chargeable when disposed by an individual include:
+Assets which may prove chargeable for CGT when disposed include:

 - business assets (the business itself, plant and machinery, registered trademarks)

 - residential property other than the main place of residence (holiday lets, rental properties)

 - personal belongings valued at over £6,000 (works of art, jewellery, antiques)

 Exemption from capital gains tax includes gains made from the disposal of: